Azferry/azure-bicep/azure_devops_pipelines/readme.md

 ## Overview

 For IT organizations that need to deploy Azure resources from a ticketing systems.
 Integrating Azure Pipelines in to your service flow for a ticket is one option to speed up provisioning of standard resources or landing zones.
-Below shows one possible option using Bicep templates and triggered by a rest api.
+Below shows one possible option using Bicep templates.

 ## Setup Azure Devops